-IS - Certain commercial properties, especially properties in the leisure industry, such as leisure centres, professional sports stadia, theatres, hotels, restaurants and clubs, and also forests and certain agricultural properties, have valuations based on the accounts of the enterprise operating on the property.
-Their valuation procedures and methodology have much in common with business valuation.
+Conversely, due to their experience in business analysis, business IS - Certain commercial properties, especially properties in the valuers' assistance can be valuable in cases where real estate and leisure industry, such as leisure centres, professional sports stadia, PME valuers perform valuation with the income approach, based theatres, hotels, restaurants and clubs, and also forests and certain on the income-generating potential of an asset.
+As an example, I agricultural properties, have valuations based on the accounts can mention renewable energy-related PME valuations, in which of the enterprise operating on the property.
+Their valuation provalue is mostly determined by the provisions of energy purchase cedures and methodology have much in common with business contracts. valuation.
 The core difference is that while EVS requires exclusion of all elements of over-trading peculiar to a particular occupier or brand, business valuation is based on these specific characteristics or elements of goodwill that distinguish one business from another.